MilesCranmer/vim-stream/README.md

 ```

 - `-r` - Work on all lines not matching regex
-- `foo` - Match the word "foo"
+- `foo` - Match all lines with the word "foo"
-- `A # Comment` - At the start of the line, type a space, then a comment char,
+- `A # Comment` - At the end of the line, type " # Comment"
-    then " Comment"

 ## Example 4